Slach/Recast-Golang-SDK/README.md

 ## Synospis

-This module is a Golang interface to the [Recast.AI](https://recast.ai) API.
+This package is a Golang interface to the [Recast.AI](https://recast.ai) API.
 It allows you to:
 - [Analyse your text](https://github.com/RecastAI/SDK-Golang/wiki/Analyse-text)
 - [Manage your conversations](https://github.com/RecastAI/SDK-Golang/wiki/Build-your-bot)
 - [Receive and send messages](https://github.com/RecastAI/SDK-Golang/wiki/Build-your-bot)